International Music Chart: Steve Lacy's "Bad Habit" Leads

 8. NICKI YOURE X DAZY – SUNROOF

-7. ELIZA ROSE X INTERPLANETARY CRIMINAL – B.O.T.A (BADDEST OF THEM ALL)

 6. POST MALONE FT.
-DOJA CAT – I LIKE YOU (A HAPPIER SONG)
+DOJA CAT – I LIKE YOU (HAPPIER SONG)

 5. LEWIS CAPALDI – FORGET ME